adilarshidin/fullstackopen/part0/HTML.md

 Pray
 Repeat

 All this content will be rendered as a one line in a browser.
-I can make it into a paragraph and an unordered list:
+You can make it into a paragraph and an unordered list:

 ```html
 <p>Way of life:</p>